Repairing a shake shingle roof; image courtesy Jayla Barnsen

-In addition, many jobs require building permits and licensed workers.
+In addition, many jobs, per building code, require building permits and licensed workers.
 This is why all homeowners should know when it is time to set down the toolbox and make a call to a professional.
 Here are some to consider.

-Wiring does not necessarily mean changing out a light fixture or putting in a new ceiling fan, but no one that is unqualified should attempt to move or modify wires (depending on your building code).
+Wiring does not necessarily mean changing out a light fixture or installing a ceiling fan, but no one that is unqualified should attempt to move or modify wires (depending on your building code).

 In fact, almost all municipalities require a licensed electrician for these jobs.
 Even those that go out of their way to ensure that the current is not live could improperly place them, increasing the chance of a fire or short at a later date.

 An electrician can quickly pull a permit and bring the wiring up to code, and minor wiring services are typically very affordable.
 One of the best ways to find one based on local reviews is to check out a service like Angies List, or ask your neighbors if they have had reliable work done on their homes.